The Basic Principles of Working with Sourdough

 If your dough has proofed properly you should now have a lovely risen dough.
 You can now prepare it for baking.

-You will first want to preheat your oven according to the recipe’s directions.
+First preheat your oven according to the recipe’s directions.
 You can slash your loaf with a very sharp knife if you wish to create a bit more rise in the oven.
 Then simply place your bread in the oven and bake until the internal temperature has reached 210°F.

 Of course you will want to add salt to your bread.
 A good rule of thumb is to use 2% of the weight of the flour as the measurement for the salt.